scchess/Qualimap/doc/analysis.rst

 Genomic
 -------

-Genomic analysis reports information for the evaluation of the quality of the alignment data provided.
+Genomic analysis reports information for the evaluation of the quality of the provided alignment data.
 This information eases decision-making for further analysis of the data.
 In short, the basic statistics of the alignment (number of reads, coverage, GC content, etc.) are summarized and a number of useful graphs are produced.
 In addition, the user can introduce an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions.

 To start a new Genomic analysis just activate from the main menu :menuselection:`File --> New Analysis --> Genomics`.